-enter or reside in the United States without official permission; and (v) conspiracy to commit, and aiding and abetting the commission of, any of these acts.4 Bringing or attempting to bring an alien into the United States carries a ten-year statutory maximum.5 Transporting, harboring, or encouraging entry without financial gain has a five-year statutory maximum penalty.6 The statutory maximum increases to ten years for conspiring to commit any of these crimes or committing any of these crimes for financial gain.7 Where a defendant causes serious bodily injury or places the life of another person in jeopardy, the statutory maximum increases to 20 years.8 And where the crime causes the death of another, the statutory maximum becomes life in prison or death.9 For a defendant who brought an alien into the United States, the maximum penalty may be enhanced an additional ten years in cases of commercial transportation of large groups if the aliens were transported in a life-threatening manner or presented a life-threatening health risk to people in the United States.
+Id. § 1324(a)(1)(A).
+The Ninth Circuit recently held that 8 U.S.C. § 1324(a)(1)(A)(iv), which prohibits "encourag[ing] or induc[ing] an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law," violates the First Amendment's protection of free speech.
+United States v.
+Hansen, 25 F.4th 1103, 1105-11 (9th Cir.
+2022) (vacating the defendant's convictions and invalidating subsection (iv) as facially overbroad).
+The Ninth Circuit previously had reached the same conclusion in United States v.
+Sineneng-Smith, 910 F.3d 461, 470-71 (9th Cir.
+2018).
+The Supreme Court vacated and remanded, holding that the Ninth Circuit abused its discretion by considering a First Amendment issue not raised by the parties and "depart[ing] so drastically from the principle of party presentation."
+United States v.
+Sineneng-Smith, 140 S. Ct.
+1575, 1578, 1582 Bringing or attempting to bring an alien into the United States carries a ten-year statutory maximum.
+Transporting, harboring, or encouraging entry without financial gain has a five-year statutory maximum penalty.
+The statutory maximum increases to ten years for conspiring to commit any of these crimes or committing any of these crimes for financial gain.
+Where a defendant causes serious bodily injury or places the life of another person in jeopardy, the statutory maximum increases to 20 years.
+And where the crime causes the death of another, the statutory maximum becomes life in prison or death.
+For a defendant who brought an alien into the United States, the maximum penalty may be enhanced an additional ten years in cases of commercial transportation of large groups if the aliens were transported in a life-threatening manner or presented a life-threatening health risk to people in the United States.
 10 A defendant who aids and abets another in the commission of one of these offenses is subject to a five-year statutory maximum.
 11 Because these statutory enhancements are based on facts other than the defendant's criminal record, they must be charged in the indictment and either admitted by the defendant or found by a jury beyond a reasonable doubt.
-12 Id. § 1324(a)(1)(A).
-In United States v.
-Sineneng-Smith, 910 F.3d 461, 470-71 (9th Cir.
-2018), the Ninth Circuit held that section 1324(a)(1)(A)(iv), which prohibits "encourag[ing] or induc[ing] an alien to come to, enter, or reside in the United States, knowing or in reckless disregard of the fact that such coming to, entry, or residence is or will be in violation of law," violates the First Amendment's protection of free speech.
-The Ninth Circuit concluded that it restricts a substantial amount of protected speech in relation to the narrow band of conduct and unprotected expression that the statute legitimately prohibits.
-Holding that the Ninth Circuit abused its discretion by considering a First Amendment issue not raised by the parties and "depart[ing] so drastically from the principle of party presentation," the Supreme Court vacated and remanded "for reconsideration shorn of the overbreadth inquiry."
-140 S. Ct.
-1575, 1578, 1582 (2020).
-On remand, the Ninth Circuit affirmed the defendant's convictions and rejected the defendant's as-applied First Amendment challenges.
-982 F.3d 766 (9th Cir.
-2020).
+12 2.
+8 U.S.C. § 1324(a)(2)-Bringing in Aliens Section 1324(a)(2)(A) is a misdemeanor offense that prohibits bringing aliens to the United States without "prior authorization" despite their immediate presentation to immigration officials or ultimate admission.13 Pursuant to section 1324(a)(2)(B), where ^{(2020).} On remand, the Ninth Circuit affirmed the defendant's convictions and rejected the defendant's asapplied First Amendment challenges.
+Sineneng-Smith, 982 F.3d at 766.
+In Hansen, the Ninth Circuit noted this history and explained that "[a]lthough Sineneng-Smith I was vacated on other grounds . . . much of its thorough analysis is persuasive on the overbreadth issue" and "add[ed its] thoughts reinforcing that conclusion of overbreadth."
+Hansen, 25 F.4th at 1107.
 5 8 U.S.C. § 1324(a)(1)(B)(i).